-For taxable years beginning on or after January 1, 2010, a partnership, limited liability company treated as a partnership for federal income tax purposes, or S corporation having a substantial economic presence in Connecticut will be deemed to be doing business in Connecticut.
-A partnership, limited liability company, or S corporation has substantial economic presence in Connecticut if it purposefully directs business towards the state.
+A partnership, limited liability company treated as a partnership for federal income tax purposes, or S corporation having a substantial economic presence in Connecticut will be deemed to be doing business in Connecticut.
+A partnership, limited liability company, or S corporation has substantial economic presence in Connecticut if it purposefully directs business toward the state.
 The purpose can be determined by the frequency, quantity, and systematic nature of its economic contact with Connecticut.
+See Informational Publication 2010(29.1), Q & A on Economic Nexus.